-With fireworks displays cancelled and gatherings of family & friends on hold this year, why not try these other ideas for making your Festival of Light celebrations special on Saturday 14th November.
+Gather your family & friends and try these ideas for making your Festival of Light celebrations special on the 24th October.

-Organise your family & friends to having a Diwali dinner online!
-Use Zoom or Google Meet, and still see your favourite faces and share a meal together.
-You could even do our Diwali Quiz and see who knows the most about this festival!
+Organise to see your family & friends for a Diwali dinner together.
+You could even do our fun Diwali Quiz and see who knows the most about this festival!

 Whatever your plans are for Diwali, we hope you enjoy celebrating and wish you all the best luck for the coming year.